Assessment Moderation Policy

 • Cross marking – Where the unit is delivered in multiple locations or modes the marking is shared across all locations/modes so that one person marks all of the same assessment task for all locations/modes.

-Assessment review and evaluation is part of the ongoing improvement process which can provide input to adjust the assessment strategy for when the unit is delivered.
-Due to when this feedback is received, adjustments may not be made to the delivery immediately after the one which received feedback.
+Assessment review and student evaluation is part of the ongoing improvement process which can provide input to adjust the assessment strategy for the unit.
+Depending on when this feedback is received, adjustments may not be made to the delivery immediately after the one which received feedback.

-The following information will be used internally in the review and evaluation of assessment:
+The following information will be used internally in the review and student evaluation of assessment:

 • Grade Distribution reports (with comparative data from previous deliveries)